wang-edward/OccupancyTracker/README.md

 - There is a lot of advanced mathematics that goes into determining the direction of a moving object in computer vision.
 - First time using the FireBase database in one of our projects.
 - Always something to learn.
+## Future additions
+- We might create an embed that users could put on their website that displays
+    - Current occupancy (as a % of maximum)
+    - Graph of a regular business day (busiest hours)